 Balm is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Balm citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.43% of adults 25 and older in Balm have a college degree.
+The percentage of adults in Balm who are college-educated is close to the national average for all communities of 21.84%: 20.43% of the adults in Balm have a bachelor's degree or advanced degree.

 The per capita income in Balm in 2022 was $36,578, which is middle income relative to Florida and the nation.
 This equates to an annual income of $146,312 for a family of four.